yieldmo/prebid.github.io/dev-docs/modules/yieldmoSyntheticInventoryModule.md

 This module enables publishers to set up Yieldmo Synthetic Outstream ads on their pages.

-If publishers will enable this module and provide placementId and Google Ad Manager ad unit path, this module will create a placement on the page and inject Yieldmo SDK into this placement.
+If publishers will enable this module and provide placementId, Google Ad Manager ad unit path and also consentManagement configuration, this module will create a placement on the page and inject Yieldmo SDK into this placement.
 Publisher will then need to get a placement id from their Yieldmo account manager (accounts email) and setup corresponding ad units on the GAM ad server.

 ## Integration